cristiklein/simpy/docs/api_reference/simpy.resources.resource.rst

 .. autoclass:: PreemptiveResource

+    .. method:: request(priority=0, preempt=True)

+        Create a new :class:`PriorityRequest` event with preemption enabled by default.

 .. autoclass:: Preempted(by, usage_since)

+    .. attribute:: by

+        The preempting process

+    .. attribute:: usage_since

+        The simulation time at which the preempted process started to use the resource.

 .. autoclass:: Request

 .. autoclass:: Release

     .. attribute:: request

         The request (:class:`Request`) that is to be released.

 .. autoclass:: PriorityRequest